AnRkey/AIB/docs/developer-guide.md

 The application uses a consistent user-agent string across all web requests:
 - Set at the session level in `main.js` using `webRequest.onBeforeSendHeaders`
-- Set on each webview element via the `useragent` attribute
+- Set on each WebContentsView element via the `useragent` attribute
 - Current user-agent: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/134.0.0.0 Safari/537.36`
 - This ensures consistent site compatibility and identification